andrewbluepiano/SmarterMVMotionWebhookAlerts/README.md

 # SmarterMVMotionAlerts (Webhook version) [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/andrewbluepiano/SmarterMVMotionWebhookAlerts)
 ### Overview
-The program can use both WiFi and Bluetooth (for MR's with BT) clients as trusted devices, and when the webhook receiver webhook.php receives a motion alert, it uses checkTrusted.py to determine if you are home or not, and if not, it sends an alert email.
+A log filtering / smart alert program that can use both WiFi and Bluetooth (for MR's with BT) clients as trusted devices, and when the webhook receiver webhook.php receives a motion alert, it uses checkTrusted.py to determine if you are home or not, and if not, it sends an alert email.

-#### Info:
+#### Info / ToDo:
-Over the next two or three weeks, I will be testing this application to get a statistic on what the reduction in unneeded alerts is.
+- I will be testing this application to get a statistic on what the reduction in unneeded alerts is.
+- Needs to be changed so that python program has a timeout before it checks again (maybe a half a minute / minute)

 #### Background Concept
 I use my Meraki MV cameras to monitor the entrance of my apartment.
 The Meraki Dashboard offers the ability to schedule times during which detected motion will generate alerts, but with 3 roommates and being in college, there’s no real schedule that would provide more meaningful filter motion alerts.